DeNepo/welcome-to-js/README.md

 > — [Angus Croll](https://anguscroll.com/),
 > [If Hemingway Wrote JavaScript](https://anguscroll.com/hemingway/)

-Take your first steps into programming by learning to read, trace, and analyze, and write interactive programs in your browser.
+Take your first steps into programming by learning to read, trace, analyze, and write interactive programs in your browser.

 By the end of this module using Just Enough JavaScript you will be able to document, plan and develop programs that process a user's text input.